anonymized-for-review/Power-Enhancement-in-HD-Mediation/README.md

 Required R packages for the comparison methods:

-- `freebird` — see installation notes below
+- `freebird` — see installation notes in `Simulation/README-Simulation.md`
-- `globaltest` — see installation notes below
+- `globaltest` — see installation notes in `Simulation/README-Simulation.md`

 ## Simulation